MARIJUANA DEFENSE LAWYER

 If you or someone you love has been charged with a marijuana-related driving offense, consider working with an experienced Criminal Defense Attorney to learn more about your rights.
 At Robert L. Sepp, Attorney at Law, we work diligently to explore all available avenues that can help us build a solid defense.
 While the consequences and penalties of marijuana charges in Oregon are governed by statutory law, we can help to answer any questions you have, strive for a dismissal, and aggressively defend your case.
 To find out more about the specific circumstances that can lead to marijuana charges, contact Attorney Robert L. Sepp today.

-Marijuana Lawyer in Portland OR
+Marijuana Lawyer in Portland OR and West Linn OR

 SERVING CLIENTS IN THE PORTLAND OR AND SURROUNDING AREAS: